Conversion rate optimization (CRO) is an essential element for any Shopify business that wants a strong and successful conversion strategy.

 It is the various processes a visitor undertakes from the initial visit to your website until they complete the action you want them to.
 There are many different avenues that your visitors can go through from the initial landing page to the page where they’re finally converted.

 Your user journey is the most important aspect of your conversion funnel, and can always be improved.
-Having a predetermined path for your visitors that lead to one action only should help achieve higher conversions!
+Having a predetermined path for your visitors that leads to one action only should help achieve higher conversions!

 Expert Tip: Understanding your market is so important!
 For example, busy pop-up pages thrive in Japanese markets but vastly underperform in US markets.